 Lodging facilities are available through individual arrangement in areas adjacent to the University.
-Information is available in a Directory published by the Office of the Dean for Admissions and Student Affairs.

 Student ID Cards

 An identification card is issued to all registered students.
 The ID card must be visible at all times.
 The card is required for various services.